AdamAntinoo/neocom-java-core/NeoCom.DataManagement/LibraryOperationalDescription.md

 that may or may not be corporation assets.
 But at the same time the pilot can leave assets on space so their contents have to support stations and assets at the same time.

+## Asset Processing
+### Asset Preparation
+The asset classification system expects that that asset knows its location .
+This information is something we can get when converting the asset from the esi form to the persistence repository form.

+When processing an esi asset we know about the identifier of the location.
+If the values is below 61M then it is a game structure but ig greater then we face two options.

+If the identifier value is on the list of the character assets or the corporation assets then we can know the pointer parent asset and know it it is a corporation structure or a container.

+But if the identifier is not known we can not get any other information from the ESI service and we should consider the location as UNKNOWN.

+The list of unknown locations can be reduced by searching other game data repositories that may show the list of citadels and structures belonging to other corporations.
+This should reduce the list to only new structures still not registered or the customs offices and other old game structures that are not registered elsewere.

+### Asset Processing
+So when we process the assets for rendering we know the exact type of the location hat was calculated when the asset was persisted.
+With that information then asset classification is much more easy since every asset has the identifiers pointing to the first level location (up to the structure level) and the low level pointing to the parent container.

+There should be then two lists of containers.
+Space locations for space and structure items and container locations to be aggregated and that will conform a container hierarchy up to the asset at the first level.

+Because a character does not own the structures it should relay the search to a new public game structure service available on the ESI service but on the authenticated side.

+If the location is not found on this list or on the asset list then it should be considered on UNKNOWN space location.

+The problem to search for the corporation public structures is that the endpoint requires authentication.
+The normal search is not valid because the Location Catalog has not access to credential data.
+This action should be done outside and then used the registration mechanism to cache the obtained data.

+### Location Caching mechanics
+Generated locations should be single instances that can be reused everywhere.
+There should be a single copy of a location on the application.
+But there can be multiple references to it from many asset containers.